This cotton ball ghost craft for toddlers and preschoolers will is wonderfully tactile and great for developing fine motor skills.

 All they really need to draw is an outline of a ghost.

-The older children drew eyes, noses and mouths on their ghosts, but it’s not necessary, as they’ll end up being covered up with cotton balls.
+The older children drew eyes, noses and mouths on their ghosts, but it’s not necessary as the kids will end up gluing cotton balls over them.

 Next, the kids covered their entire ghost drawings with glue.
 The easiest way to do this is to pour the glue into a cup and have them brush the glue all over the surface of their ghost.